-Following a post of 15 London secrets that the tourist crowds miss, I decided it was high time to lasso another selection of my favourite secrets that most tourists might miss.
-Some of these places are free, some have cats, a few have suits of armour, several have excellent coffee, none of them are sponsored and they will all surprise even the longest serving London addict who hasn’t visited in years.
+There are a plethora of quirky places to while away an hour or two in between London brunches and afternoon teas.
+Following a post of 15 London secrets that the tourist crowds miss, I decided it was high time to lasso 15 more secrets of London that the tourist crowds miss.
+Some of these places are free, some have cats, a few have suits of armour, several have excellent coffee, none of them are sponsored and they will all surprise even the longest-serving London addict who hasn’t visited in years.

 Discover a tropical oasis inside the ugliest building ever

 Free to enter, the Barbican Conservatory is allegedly the second biggest in London and is home to exotic fish and over 2,000 species of tropical plants and trees.
 The residential estate itself was originally built to replace housing destroyed in the Second World War and also houses a labyrinthine layout of “art, music, theatre, dance, film and creative learning events”.

 Astoundingly many of London’s quirkiest and most beautiful attractions won’t cost you a penny.
 Free (both in a fiscal and tour sense) to wander through and admire, the incredible Kenwood House is nestled in one of the far corners of Hampstead Heath and needs to be added to your must-visit list.
 I can’t be held responsible for any fruit wine purchases on your way through the gift shop though…

 Become a culture vulture for the day (top tip: go early or late to avoid the crowds)

 I love taking in a little art – take the National Gallery or for instance.
 A grand dame of the London museum and galleries scene, I’ve popped in once or twice (ok, many times) over the years to admire the priceless artworks I had studied second hand via glossy book pages in New Zealand.
 If you really want London points, you’ll need to potter about the Sewing Machine Museum.
 Yep, it is a real place.